The Best $3000 Ultra-Extreme Gaming PC Build – February 2023

 CPU –

-$418 The Guru’s TipThis CPU does not come with a cooler, and it needs a serious one, so make sure to pick up the huge liquid cooler we recommend later in this guide!
+$479 The Guru’s TipThis CPU does not come with a cooler, so make sure to pick up the capable liquid cooler we recommend later in this guide!

 -